Troops rescue 23 kidnap victims, nab key terrorists’ collaborators – Army

-A credible source at Army Headquarters told the News Agency of Nigeria (NAN) that troops had sustained momentum in ongoing counter-terrorism and internal security operations nationwide.
+A credible source at Army Headquarters told the Newsmen that troops had sustained momentum in ongoing counter-terrorism and internal security operations nationwide.

 In the North East, he said the troops of Operation HADIN KAI apprehended three Chadian nationals at Gamboru Motor Park in Ngala, Borno, with 12 Starlink internet devices and a solar battery suspected to be logistics meant for Boko Haram/ISWAP terrorists.